Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$: Abstract

 \section{Abstract}

-We give a simple combinatorial description of the embedding of the crystal of Kashiwara-Nakashima tableaux in types $B$ and $C$ into that of $\bi$-Lusztig data associated to a family of reduced expressions $\bi$ of the longest element $w_0$.
-A spinor model for classical crystals and a combinatorial description of its embedding into the crystal of a maximal parabolic Verma module play an important role connecting Kashiwara-Nakashima tableaux and Lusztig data.
+We provide an explicit combinatorial description of the embedding of the crystal of Kashiwara-Nakashima tableaux in types $B$ and $C$ into that of $\bi$-Lusztig data associated to a family of reduced expressions $\bi$ of the longest element $w_0$.
+The description of the embedding is simple and elementary using only the Sch\"{u}tzenberger's jeu de taquin and RSK algorithm.
+A spinor model for classical crystals plays an important role as an intermediate object connecting Kashiwara-Nakashima tableaux and Lusztig data.